-Let R be a ring.
-We are going to need some extra properties on R. Instead of listing them now, we invite you to discover them.
-Try to do the process layed out below.
-At various points it will not work without adding extra properties to R. Keep track of those properies.
+Let R be a commutative ring.
+We will need to impose some extra properties on R. Instead of listing them now, we invite you to discover them.
+Try to do the process laid out below.
+At various points it will not work without adding extra properties to R. Keep track of those properties.

-Note: Some of you may be tempted to think about each step for two seconds and to pretend you get it without checking it in detail.
-You do not like writing things in detail.
-Don't be lazy and check things in detail!
+Note: Some of you may be tempted to think about each step for two seconds and think you get it without checking it in detail.
+Please resist that tendency and check things in detail!
 You need to do so to realize which properties our ring needs to satisfy.

-- 1. We define the set $A := R \times (R \setminus \{0\})$ .
+- 1. We define the set $A := R \times (R \setminus \{0\})$.
 A "fraction" in R is like an element of A, except that different ordered pairs represent the same fraction.
 Define an equivalence relation in A that will correspond to the idea that two ordered pairs are related if and only if they represent the same fraction.
-(Think about how you would define this for $R = \mathbb{Z}$ .)
+(Think about how you would define this for $R = \mathbb{Z}$.)
 Prove that this relation is actually an equivalence relation.
-We denote by $\frac{a}{b}$ the equivalence class of an element $(a, b) \in A$ .
-We will denote the quotient set as F. - 2.
+We denote by $\frac{a}{b}$ the equivalence class of an element $(a, b) \in A$.
+We will denote the quotient set (i.e. set of equivalence classes) as F. - 2.
 F is going to be our candidate for a field.
-First of all, we need to define operations + and $\cdot$ in F. Define them.
+First of all, we need to define operations + and \times in F. Define them.
 Before we even explore which properties these operations satisfy, there is something else to check.
 What is it?
 Actually check. - 3.
-Is $(F, +, \cdot)$ a field? - 4.
+Is $(F, +, \times)$ a field? - 4.
 We want to say that F contains R as a subring.
-Define what this means formally (after all, R is not a subset of F properly speaking).
+Define what this means formally (after all, R is not a subset of F, strictly speaking).
 Then prove it.